pingcap/docs/develop/dev-guide-sample-application-golang.md

 - Port: `4000`
 - User: `2aEp24QWEDLqRFs.root`

-In this case, you can modify the code block as follows:
+In this case, you can modify the `mysql.RegisterTLSConfig` and `dsn` as follows:

 {{< copyable "" >}}